Our Celebrity Edge review details all of the key things you should know about this fabulous ship before booking a sailing with your kids.

 - Kaleidoscope – Described as a “powerful mash-up of music and emotion.”

 - Ashlie-Amber Harris – A former American Idol contestant who performed a powerful Whitney Houston retrospective.
-Passengers were buzzing afterwards.
+Passengers were buzzing afterward.

 Music & Dancing